 PSMC1 (Proteasome 26S Subunit, ATPase 1) is a Protein Coding gene.
-Among its related pathways are Cell Cycle Checkpoints and Mitotic Metaphase and Anaphase.
+Among its related pathways are Ubiquitin-Proteasome Dependent Proteolysis and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include poly(A) RNA binding and ATPase activity.

 UniProtKB/Swiss-Prot for PSMC1 Gene